 Melbourne has ranked number one as the most liveable city in the world, for seven years in a row.
 Melbourne is known to many as the quirkiest and coolest city in Australia, with an amazing nightlife scene and a busy CBD, the city is well deserving of the number one ranking.
-The capital city of Victoria, Vic is also known as The Garden State and Melbourne really showcases this with an array of public parks and decorated gardens all over the city.
+The capital city of Victoria, Melbourne is also known as The Garden State and it really showcases this with an array of public parks and decorated gardens all over the city.
 The city is hiving with incredible eateries, art, culture and a pretty reasonable transport system.
 With such great infrastructure in place and the excessive growth that has occurred over the last decade, it’s a pretty good time to be a homeowner looking to sell in Melbourne.

 Melbourne’s median house price increased by 11.3% in 2017 – sitting at $903,859 in December 2017.
 (Source: Domain Group House Price Report, December 2017) With so many people relocating there every day (in 2016 that number was 400 a day), the economy is thriving.
 That’s great news if you are selling your home in Melbourne.
 Real estate agent fees in both Victoria and Melbourne are amongst the lowest in Australia.

 How do real estate commissions and fees work in Melbourne?

 Melbourne real estate agents create their commission rates based on supply and demand.
 Melbourne, like the rest of Victoria, operates on a system of deregulated fees.
 Deregulated fees allow an agent to set up their own structure.
 The good news is Melbourne is currently seeing it’s biggest population increase since the 1940’s gold rush.
 As a result of more people, we are seeing more agents.
 More agents mean more competition.